Sarib110/Cat-vs-Dog-Classification-using-Yolo-and-Resnet50/README.md

 ## Dataset

-The dataset used in this project can be found [here](https://www.kaggle.com/datasets/salader/dogs-vs-cats) available on Kaggle.
+The dataset used in this project can be found [here](https://www.kaggle.com/datasets/salader/dogs-vs-cats) and it is available on Kaggle.
 It contains labeled images of cats and dogs for training and testing the classification model.

 ## Models Used